beetbox/audioread/README.md

 The library currently only selects the backend based on which supporting libraries are available.
 In the future, it should "fall back" to a different library when one decoder fails -- for instance, when one library supports a certain audio format but another does not.
-I'd also like to add these backends in the future:

-* FFmpeg via the command line tools.
 * PyOgg?
+* Other command-line tools?

 An alternative to this module is [decoder.py][].